TTM4115-G11-2024/Spec3-Final/readme.md

 # Using SenseHat to light up display
 ## Currently available lighting modes:
 1) Red X for Error state.
+Instance: ErrorHandler()
 2) TBD...
 ## How to do it
 * Create an instance of the class in sensehat.py